paulrekaris/TGA-COVID19-Vaccine-Safety-Monitoring-Audit/FAQ.md

 In February 2021, TGA published the COVID-19 Vaccine Safety Monitoring Plan as the operational implementation of the Cabinet commitment.
 It specified 20 outputs across 5 strategic areas with 17 numbered sub-activities, defining the enhanced monitoring framework required for provisionally approved vaccines.
 This was published as a formal plan, not internal guidance.

-### Q6: What was AusVaxSafety's role?
+### Q6: What was AusVaxSafety's enhanced role?

-AusVaxSafety publicly positioned itself as operating "as part of the national COVID-19 Vaccine Pharmacovigilance Plan, led by the TGA."
+The TGA’s COVID-19 Vaccine Safety Monitoring Plan (February 2021) explicitly committed to collaboration with AusVaxSafety for SMS-based active surveillance as the “enhanced” monitoring component required under Cabinet-endorsed policy.
 This government-funded programme (via NCIRS) conducted 6.8 million SMS surveys, reported approximately 3 million adverse events, and documented 62,000 medical visits.
-Active surveillance through AusVaxSafety was intended to be the "enhanced" component distinguishing this monitoring from routine pharmacovigilance.
+Despite this scale of active surveillance data collection, TGA cannot demonstrate systematic integration of AusVaxSafety findings into signal detection and regulatory decision-making processes.

 ### Q7: How many doses were affected?